mathematica-pub/frontend-shared-packages/docs/coding-standards.md

 ### Interface/Class Properties

-Properties on interfaces and classes should be in alphabetical order (among analogous properties) unless there is a good reason not too.
+Properties on interfaces and classes should be in alphabetical order (among analogous properties) unless there is a good reason not to.

 Properties with Angular decorators, such as `@Input`, `@ViewChild`, etc, should be grouped together and alphabetized within the group.